surroundaustralia/cheka/README.md

 ### Running
 Cheka uses the profiles graph to find all the SHACL validators it needs to validate a data graph.
-It returns a pySHACL result of [conforms, results_graph, results_text] with *conforms* being either True or False.
+It returns a pySHACL result with an additional element - the URI of the profile used for validation: [conforms, results_graph, results_text, profile_uri]. *conforms* is either True or False.

 #### As a Python command line utility
 ```
 ~$ python3 cli.py -d DATA-GRAPH-FILE -p PROFILES-GRAPH-FILE
 ```
-* `DATA-GRAPH-FILE` - The data graph, an RDF file, which is being validated
-* `PROFILES-GRAPH-FILE` - The profiles hierarchy, an RDF file, that relates the Profiles and Standards for which you want to extract validating Profile Resources
+*(and potentially other optional args)*

 If you make the cli.py script executable (`sudo chmod a+x cli.py`) then you can run it like this: